plotly/dash-slicer/README.md

 * Use `black .` to autoformat.
 * Use `flake8 .` to lint.
 * Use `pytest .` to run the tests.

+On every PR, an app with the same name as your branch is deployed to the Dash playground instance so that you can change whether your changes did not break the package.